ahenrij/rails-issues/README.md

 ```

 ### Analysis
-The analysis code and results are in the notebook file.
+The analysis code and results are in the `notebook.ipynb` file.
 You will need [Jupyter Notebook](https://jupyter.org/) to run it or your can [Google Colab](https://colab.research.google.com/).